f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 ## 1. Docker Setup (_optional_)

-If you prefer to not install everything locally but rather use Docker, follow the steps below.
+We recommend using a jump host (Linux machine) where you can configure the required services, such as Docker, which includes demo apps.
 Docker setup is only used for initialization and/or [Automated Workflow](#automated-workflow-guide).
 If you prefer not to use Docker, you can skip this step.

 ### 1.1 Clone repository